Skip to content

 Choosing a provider that provides clear and transparent reporting will help your organization monitor your IT asset recovery process effectively.
 This can be even more useful to your organization if your provider has an online portal allowing you to track the progress of your assets and parts throughout the disposition process.

-How IT asset value recovery can differ by country
+How IT asset value recovery can differ by country?

 IT asset value recovery can differ by country depending on factors such as differences in regulations, cultural norms and local market conditions.

 This is why it’s important to find the right provider to make the most of ITAR.
-Things to consider include:

-• Enhanced services, such as managed deployment, upgrades, imaging, MAR licensing, keyboard respraying and polishing phones to extend the lifecycle of equipment.
+• Offers Enhanced services, such as managed deployment, upgrades, imaging, MAR licensing, keyboard respraying and polishing phones to extend the lifecycle of equipment.

-• Having multiple sales channels.
+• Has multiple sales channels.

 As well as the different aspects of a successful provider to consider, there are regulations and market conditions to also be aware of.
+Here are 4 areas:

-Data security regulations
+2. Data security regulations

 Different countries have different data security regulations that govern how IT assets must be disposed of to ensure the secure erasure of all sensitive data.